- Last Date to File ITR for FY 2022-23 (AY 2023-24) - Income Tax Return Due Date

 |Section 80TTA||Section 80TTB|

-|Section 80TTA is applicable to individuals and HUFs except for senior citizens.||Section 80TTB is exclusive to senior citizens.|
+|Section 80TTA is applicable to individuals and HUFs except for senior citizens.||Section 80TTB is exclusive for senior citizens.|

-|The quantum of deduction specified for Section 80TTA is up to INR 10000||In Section 80TTB, the quantum of deduction enlarges to INR 50000.|
+|The quantum of deduction specified for Section 80TTA is up to INR 10000||In Section 80TTB, the quantum of deduction enlarges up to INR 50000.|

 |The specified type of income for the eligibility of Section 80TTA is the interest on Savings account.||Section 80TTB is more open to counting the interest income on all kinds of deposits.|

 Several clauses had been introduced to amend the Section 80TTA such that it became the Section 80TTB, which has been launched exclusively for senior citizens.
 For full benefits, one must be sure to provide their bank documents carefully, the PAN card becoming extremely important.
-The bank deducts TDS (Tax at Source) at the rate of 10% if the PAN is provided by the depositors.
+The bank deducts TDS (Tax deducted at Source) at the rate of 10% if the PAN is provided by the depositors.
 If it is not provided, the rate increases to 20% resulting in loss of the depositor.
-Section 80TTB with being in effect from the assessment year 2018 has been a big relief for senior citizens.
+Section 80TTB with being in effect from the assessment year 2019-20 has been a big relief for senior citizens.
 It doesn’t become a harmful fact that Section 80TTA has been prohibited from them.
 In fact, the segregation of the Sections for the normal and senior citizens does make the taxation procedure more convenient.
 Section 80TTB becomes more considerate towards the senior citizens who need special attention by the government for their decreasing health and property.
-The procedure to gain the benefits is also fairly easier with the new methods e-filing of tax return and deposits.
+The procedure to gain the benefits is also fairly easier with the new methods of e-filing of tax return and deposits.
 Thereby, the amendment does become a saviour which should be respected as a decision by every citizen.

 Tax savings for the senior citizens has come off as being much simpler than before since the introduction of Section 80TTB.
 In fact, compared to the normal taxpayer, the senior citizen is able to have a greater saving through their interest incomes on various fixed and savings deposits.